linode/docs/docs/applications/containers/kubernetes/kubernetes-use-cases/index.md

 ### Optimized Resource Usage

-Kubernetes determines which backend nodes a container should run on based on available resources.
-By using Kubernetes you can rest assured that all of your compute resources are distributed efficiently across the cluster, ultimately providing a cost savings by reducing the number of necessary backend ends.
+Kubernetes determines which Worker Nodes a container should run on based on available resources.
+By using Kubernetes you can rest assured that all of your compute resources are utilized efficiently across the cluster.
+As a result, you may be able to reduce the number of cloud instances or servers you operate, which can lead to cost savings.

 ### Zero Downtime with Rolling Deployments

+Pods are the atomic unit of computing in Kubernetes, and they are responsible for running your application's containers.
+Pods are easy to deploy, but what happens when the code for your application and its container images has been updated by your team?
+To update your application running in your cluster, you'll need a way to update its Pods with the new container images.

-It's easy to create a Pod, the atomic unit of Kubernetes that contains a container.
-But what happens when you need to update a Pod with a new container image?
-Kubernetes will create additional Pods with the newer image and assure that they are running and healthy before destroying the old Pods.
+Kubernetes offers a solution with [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), which will create additional Pods with the newer image and assure that they are running and healthy and then destroy the old Pods.
 Kubernetes will also roll back any changes should the newer containers fail.
 In this way there is limited downtime, ensuring a strong user experience.

 ### Self-Healing